MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-personal-app-or-tab.md

 > [!NOTE]
 > Share to Teams is currently available only in [public developer preview](../../resources/dev-preview/developer-preview-intro.md).

-Share-to-Teams allows you to share the content from personal app or tab to other user or group or channel within Teams.
-You can select Share-to-Teams to launch the Share-to-Teams experience in a pop-up window.
+Share to Teams allows you to share the content from personal app or tab to other user or group or channel within Teams.
+You can select Share to Teams to launch the Share to Teams experience in a pop-up window.
 The pop-up window allows you to add other user or group or channel and to share the content.

-The following image shows the Share-to-Teams pop-up window:
+The following image shows the Share to Teams pop-up window:

 :::image type="content" source="../../assets/images/share-to-teams/share-to-teams.PNG" alt-text="share-to-teams-pop-up":::

-## Enable Share-to-Teams button
+## Enable Share to Teams button

 > [!NOTE]
 >
-> * Ensure that you have [Microsoft Teams JavaScript Client SDK](../../tabs/how-to/using-teams-client-sdk.md) or [Microsoft Teams JavaScript Client SDK v2 Preview](../../tabs/how-to/using-teams-client-sdk.md)(`@microsoft/teams-js@1.11.0-beta.7` or later) to enable Share-to-Teams for your personal app or tab.
+> * Ensure that you have [Microsoft Teams JavaScript Client SDK](../../tabs/how-to/using-teams-client-sdk.md) or [Microsoft Teams JavaScript Client SDK v2 Preview](../../tabs/how-to/using-teams-client-sdk.md)(`@microsoft/teams-js@1.11.0-beta.7` or later) to enable Share to Teams for your personal app or tab.
 > * The Share to Teams button can be hosted or embedded in an App running inside Teams and is using Teams SDK.

-To enable Share-to-Teams:
+To enable Share to Teams:

 1. Create a personal app or tab with **Teams Javascript Client SDK**.

-2. Create a **Share-to-Teams** button.
+2. Create a **Share to Teams** button.

-3. On Share-to-Teams button, call `microsoftTeams.sharing.shareWebContent` with a content payload.
+3. On Share to Teams button, call `microsoftTeams.sharing.shareWebContent` with a content payload.

 The following example explains how to create a content payload: